furkanava/fin-sentiment-analysis/README.md

 ## 📋 Dataset

-The dataset used in this project is the `all-data.csv` file consisting of financial news.
-The dataset includes:
+The dataset used in this project is the [Kaggle's "Sentiment Analysis for Financial News"](https://www.kaggle.com/datasets/ankurzing/sentiment-analysis-for-financial-news/data) dataset.
+This dataset was created by Ankur Sinha and was updated 5 years ago.

+The dataset includes the following characteristics:
+- **File Format**: CSV (`all-data.csv`)
+- **Columns**: Contains two columns - "Sentiment" and "News Headline"
 - **Total Samples**: 4,846 financial news texts
 - **Class Distribution**:
   - Positive: 58.2%